cybertraining-dsc/sp21-599-359/project/index.md

 title: "Project: Deep Learning in Drug Discovery"
 linkTitle: Drug Discovery
 tags: ["project", "ai", "health"]
-description: This paper outlines work conducted in predicting drug molecular activity, using deep learning approaches.
+description: "Machine learning has been a mainstay in drug discovery for decades.
+Artificial neural networks have been used in computational approaches to drug discovery since the 1990s.
+Under traditional approaches, emphasis in drug discovery was placed on understanding chemical molecular fingerprints, in order to predict biological activity.
+More recently however, deep learning approaches have been adopted instead of computational methods.
+This paper outlines work conducted in predicting drug molecular activity, using deep learning approaches."
 author: Anesu Chaora
 resources:
 - src: "**.{png,jpg}"